corbas-ai/udp-echo-test/README.md

-# Test simple UDP client-server timings in some Languages
+# Test the simple UDP client-server 'echo' timing in some Languages

 ## How

-"requestor.c" is client C-program, create UDP socket (AF\_INET, SOCK\_DGRAM),
-than for server endpoint, 4 times per second, it sends, wait and receive udp packet
+The "requestor.c" is client program which create UDP socket (AF\_INET, SOCK\_DGRAM), than for particular server endpoint, 4 times per second, client sends wait and receive udp packet in this way

 npackets++ try: